SciEcon/bitcoin_golden_litecoin_silver/README.md

-# Litecoin is Considered Silver to Bitcoin's Gold
+# Bitcoin Gold, Litecoin Silver: An Introduction to Cryptocurrency’s Valuation and Trading Strategy

 ## Part I Supplementary resources, data, and code